Electrocardiogram-based diagnosis of liver diseases: an externally validated and explainable machine learning approach

 \subsection{Dataset}

-Our primary dataset for training and internal evaluation comes from the MIMIC-IV-ECG database \cite{johnson2020mimic,MIMICIVECG2023} which is a dataset from patients admitted to the Beth Israel Deaconess Medical Center in Boston, Massachusetts, where the population represents admission at the emergency department (ED) and intensive care unit (ICU).
+Our primary dataset for training and internal evaluation comes from the MIMIC-IV-ECG database \cite{johnson2023mimic,MIMICIVECG2023} which is a dataset from patients admitted to the Beth Israel Deaconess Medical Center in Boston, Massachusetts, where the population represents admission at the emergency department (ED) and intensive care unit (ICU).
 We define as target variables discharge diagnoses coded using the International Classification of Diseases Clinical Modification (ICD-10-CM).
 The investigated codes come from ICD-chapter XI covering diseases of the digestive system: K70, K703, and K7030, for alcoholic liver disease and sub-conditions, as well as K72, K729, and K7290 for hepatic failure and sub-conditions.
 To build a comprehensive feature set, we align the ECG features from MIMIC-IV to those from the ECG-VIEW-II database \cite{kim2017ecg}, our secondary dataset used for external validation, and is a dataset from patients admitted to a South Korean tertiary teaching hospital.
 The combined feature set includes: ECG metrics (RR interval, PR interval, QRS duration, QT interval, QTc interval in milliseconds; P wave axis, QRS axis, T wave axis in degrees) and basic patient demographics (sex as binary and age as a continuous variable).
+We carefully applied Bazett’s formula to compute the QTc interval in MIMIC-IV, ensuring consistency with the QTc calculation used in ECG-VIEW-II.
+We did not apply any imputation into the dataset due to the inherently nature of the utilized model to handle missing data.
 For the internal dataset, we use stratified folds based on diagnoses, age, and gender distributions, following an 18:1:1 split as described in previous work \cite{strodthoff2024prospects}.